 Finally, when working with an expert to capture your recipes on video, professionalism is an absolute must.
 Someone could create the most captivating recipe video in existence, but what good would it be if it was delivered a month past due, and too late for you to incorporate into that huge promotion that you had carefully planned out?

-As a fellow food blogger, I take pride in creating recipe videos that I would be proud to feature on my own website, and to deliver them in a timely manner when they are promised.
+As a food bloggers, we take pride in creating recipe videos that we would be proud to feature on our own website, and to deliver them in a timely manner when they are promised.

-As far as rates go, I always strive to strike that perfect balance between what is fair to me, the video creator; and what is fair to you, the recipe blogger.
+As far as rates go, we always strive to strike that perfect balance between what is fair to us, the video creators; and what is fair to you, the recipe blogger.

 Please bare in mind that creating a recipe video is a lot of work, with many steps involved.
 It starts with reading and understanding the recipe.
 Going shopping for the ingredients (time + expense).
 Carefully measuring out and organizing ingredients in numerous bowls and vessels.
 Making and filming the recipe.
 Doing a sink full of dishes.
 Editing the recipe video.
 Uploading the video and sending it to the client.
 Making any necessary changes based on the client’s feedback.
 Re-uploading the video, if needed.
 Sending the client an invoice for the video, and then tracking and following up on payment.
 Whew!

-Here are some real world examples of recipe videos that I’ve created:
+Here are some real world examples of recipe videos that we’ve created:

-For additional examples of my recipe video work, please visit my YouTube portfolio page.
+For additional examples of my recipe video work, please visit our YouTube portfolio page.